-Act 930 does not specify the criteria to use to identify which districts fall into which level of support.
+Act 930 does not specify the criteria for identifying districts' level of support.
 ADE's rules, however, specify that the Department will work with districts "through a process of communication and consultation with the district to identity areas where support is requested or required for school improvement."
 The rules further stipulate that beginning in the 2018-19 school year, "the Department shall review data for all students and defined subgroup populations to determine the level of support the Department will recommend to address the district's needs."

-School districts needing Level 5 - Intensive Support, department staff say, are those districts that don't have the capacity to resolve issues that are leading to poor academic performance or other negative indicators.
+ADE staff have indicated that school districts needing Level 5 - Intensive Support are those that don't have the capacity to resolve issues that are leading to poor academic performance or other negative indicators.
 According the state's ESSA plan, these school districts are recommended to the SBOE for state interventions and supports - and some of these school districts could be recommended for state control.
-This notification to the State Board would be the first official identification of a school district as being in any support level, according to department staff.10 Act 930 further stipulates that school districts that do not comply with the requirements placed on them by the State Board regarding district support will be considered in violation of the Standards of Accreditation.
+This notification to the State Board would be the first official identification of a school district as being in any support level, according to department staff.10 Act 930 further stipulates that school districts that do not comply with the requirements placed on them by the State Board regarding district support will be considered in violation of the Accreditation Standards.